 - Texas Instruments v.
 Citigroup Global Markets.
 Settled a securities fraud case against Citigroup, Bank of New York Mellon, and Morgan Stanley on behalf of Texas Instruments (TI).
 TI sought rescission and monetary damages for $523 million of auction rate securities it purchased from the defendants.
 Susman Godfrey filed suit in Texas state court and defeated the defendants’ attempt to remove the case to federal court.
 We pursued the case aggressively through the end of fact discovery, at which time all defendants entered into confidential settlements.

 - Van Roden v.
 Termeer.
 Served as co-lead counsel to a certified class of shareholders in a securities fraud action against Genzyme Corporation, who challenged the propriety under the federal securities laws related to its elimination of the “tracking stock” in one of its divisions.
 The case settled with Genzyme agreeing to pay $64 million to the class, which, net of fees and expenses, was $43.4 million.

 - In re Bristow Group Inc. Securities Litigation.
-Secured a $6.25 million settlement (net award after fees and expenses will exceed $4 million) on behalf of a proposed class of Bristow Group Inc. shareholders, after defeating a Rule 12(b)(6) motion to dismiss under the Private Securities Litigation Reform Act.
+Secured a $6.25 million settlement ($4.1 million net of fees and expenses) on behalf of a proposed class of Bristow Group Inc. shareholders, after defeating a Rule 12(b)(6) motion to dismiss under the Private Securities Litigation Reform Act.
 The plaintiffs alleged Bristow, an aviation services provider focused on the oil and gas sector, made materially false and misleading statements to its investors about its internal controls related to compliance with important covenants in the company’s secured financing agreements.